 It’s amazing to watch the coins being made below you.
 Who knows, one of the coins that you see made in the Philadelphia Mint might one day be in your pocket.

 Overall, I really found the Philadelphia Mint factory tour to be very interesting.
 Despite the tour being self-guided, I had no problem understanding each aspect of the process.
-I would highly recommend a visit to the Philadelphia Mint for anyone who is interested in learning more about where their money comes from.
+I would highly recommend a visit to the Philadelphia Mint for anyone who is interested in learning more about where their money comes from or those looking for unique things to do in Philly with kids.

 A Few Notes about Visiting the Philadelphia Mint: